mr-karan/barreldb/README.md

 - Low Latency: Write queries are handled with a single O(1) disk seek.
 Keys lookup happen in memory using a hash table lookup.
 This makes it possible to achieve low latency even with a lot of keys/values in the database.
 Bitcask also relies on the filesystem read-ahead cache for a faster reads.
 - High Throughput: Since the file is opened in "append only" mode, it can handle large volumes of write operations with ease.
-- Predictable performance.
-The DB has a consistent performance even with growing number of records.
+- Predictable performance: The DB has a consistent performance even with growing number of records.
 This can be seen in benchmarks as well.
-- Crash friendly.
-Bitcask commits each record to the disk and also generates a "hints" file which makes it easy to recover in case of a crash.
+- Crash friendly: Bitcask commits each record to the disk and also generates a "hints" file which makes it easy to recover in case of a crash.
-- Elegant design.
-Bitcask achieves a lot just by keeping the architecture simple and relying on filesystem primitives for complex scenarios (backup/recovery, cache etc).
+- Elegant design: Bitcask achieves a lot just by keeping the architecture simple and relying on filesystem primitives for handling complex scenarios (for eg: backup/recovery, cache etc).
 - Ability to handle datasets larger than RAM.

 ### Limitations